French Pronouns: The Complete Guide to Personal and Impersonal Pronouns [With Examples and Audio]

 Example: Je voudrais un prof qui ne donne pas de devoirs. — I would like a teacher who doesn’t give homework.

-Word of warning, however!
-This qui has nothing to do with people:
+Note that, this qui has nothing to do with people:

 Cependant, le prof donne des devoirs qui nous aident à apprendre. — However, the teacher gives us homework that helps us learn.